Characters: Rurouni Kenshin Rivals And Villains

 - Dragon Their Feet: It is only after Kanryu is defeated that Kenshin realizes he forgot one of his opponents.

 - Driven to Suicide: In both the mangas and the film, he kills himself after being defeated by Kenshin.
 Preferring death to being shown mercy by his enemy.
 As he states "Live by the sword, die by the sword".

 - Evil Albino: Has white hair and is very psychotic

 - Evil Counterpart: A fellow Hitokiri, he's stated to be Kenshin's evil opposite as someone who has continued killing for fun and refuses to let go of the Bakumatsu

-- Evil Laugh: An epic one.
+- Evil Laugh: Pretty much always.

 - Giggling Villain: He snickers constantly, showing how unstable he is

 - Kick the Dog: First, he kidnap Kaoru just to piss Kenshin off.
 Then, to make sure he's turned back to "Battosai" he uses his eye power to completely paralyze Kaoru, breath included.

 - In the film, he takes the trope to it's literal extreme by doing all of that plus kicking a bound Kaoru down the stone steps.